bitcoin-abe/bitcoin-abe/README.md

 Dependencies
 ------------

-Abe depends on Python Crypto modules (Debian package python-crypto) and an SQL database.
-Abe runs on PostgreSQL, MySQL, Oracle, and SQLite.
+Abe depends on Python 2.7 (or 2.6), the Python Crypto modules, and an SQL database supporting ROLLBACK.
+Abe runs on PostgreSQL, MySQL's InnoDB engine, SQLite, and Oracle.
 Other SQL databases may work with minor changes.
 See the comments in abe.conf about dbtype for configuration examples.

 You will need a copy of the block file (blk0001.dat in your Bitcoin directory).
 You may let Abe read the block file while Bitcoin runs,